clm-a/multipage-html-webpack-plugin/README.md

 ## Options and defaults
 ```
 new MultipageHtmlWebpackPlugin({
       layout: './src/layout.html',    	// Optional
       pages: './src/*.html',		// Optional, how to find pages on the local filesystem, using glob patterns
+                                      	// It can also take an array of string or
+                                      	// an array of objects (with a filename key)
       pagesPath: 'pages/',            	// Optional
-			htmlWebpackPluginOptions: {}    //
+      htmlWebpackPluginOptions: {}    	// Optional
 })
 ```